Q1. What was the major impact of electricity on the farmers of Palampur? Explain.

 Four requirements for the production of goods and services were:

 - Land and other natural resources like water, forests, minerals.

 - Labor, i.e. people who would do the work.
 Each worker is providing the labour necessary for production.

-- Third requirement is physical capital, i.e. variety of inputs required at every stage during production.
+- The third requirement is physical capital, i.e. variety of inputs required at every stage during production.

-- Fourth requirement is knowledge and enterprise to be able to put together land, labour and physical capital and produce an output.
+- The fourth requirement is knowledge and enterprise to be able to put together land, labour and physical capital and produce an output.

-- Raw materials and money in hand is known as working capital.
+- Raw materials and money in hand are known as working capital.

 - Some money is always required during production to make payments and buy other necessary items.

-- Working capital is related with day-to-day activities in farming like use of seeds, pesticides, insecticides, manure, wages of labour etc. So production in farming is high for more working capital.
+- Working capital is related to day-to-day activities in farming like the use of seeds, pesticides, insecticides, manure, wages of labour, etc. So production in farming is high for more working capital.

-- Rabi crops are grown in winter season (between October to December) and harvested in spring season (between mid-late April to mid-late June).
+- Rabi crops are grown in the winter season (between October to December) and harvested in the spring season (between mid-late April to mid-late June).